skylerdegrote/nights-window/README.md

 of the website, the blog and the book itself.
 ##### The Blog
 The blog is its own part of the website.
 This is where all the feedback and ideas will be posted first.
 I also plan to post any new additions to the site to the blog.
+Users can use the form at the bottom of the blog to make any comments on any particular idea or post.
+I will post everything to the blog before I add it to the website.